cllama: The Governance Proxy

 - Real-time operator dashboard.

-- No prompt decoration, no response amendment.
+- No policy prompt decoration, response amendment, PII redaction, or built-in drift scoring.

 This image is used for testing and serves as the starting point for building custom policy engines.